knnleow/nginx-php-selfsignedcert/README.md

 ## Note
 my NAS Crash few days back.
 Pending Power Supply replacement. will update the Dockerfile after Disk recovery
+Good thing that come out of this.
+I learned to use github to store my configuration repository

 ## Description
 A Dockerfile that installs ubuntu 16.04 with nginx 1.10.0, and php-fpm 7.0 based on